QianqianShan/RSpice/README.md

 install.packages("RSpice")
 ```

-A package bundle of RSpice is available at <https://github.com/QianqianShan/RSpiceBundle>, download the *.tar.gz* file and install the package:
+A package bundle of RSpice is available at
+<https://github.com/QianqianShan/RSpiceBundle>.
+Download the *.tar.gz*
+file and install the
+package:

 ``` r
 install.packages(/path/to/the/bundle/pkgname, repos = NULL, type = "source")